-Know what cancer is and how cancer cell cripple immune system
+Know what cancer is and how cancer cell cripple the immune system

 Cancer is a disease characterized by the development of abnormal cells that divide uncontrollably and never cease to proliferate while normal cells only divide a finite number of times before they die or reach a perpetual state of evolution.
 Normal cells proliferate and stop growing when they come in contact to nearby tissue (contact inhibition) while cancer cells ignore and invade nearby tissue.

-Cancer cell may look very different from normal cells, different size, may be larger or smaller, abnormally shaped and nucleolus (control center) may have abnormal cells.
-Cancer cell can pass easily through smaller gaps as well as applying a much greater force on its environment as compared to other cells.
+The cancer cell may look very different from normal cells, different size, may be larger or smaller, abnormally shaped and nucleolus (control center) may have abnormal cells.
+The cancer cell can pass easily through smaller gaps as well as applying a much greater force on its environment as compared to other cells.
 It often has the ability to spread throughout the body using the blood or lymphatic system and destroy healthy tissue by invasion.
-Tumours can grow and interfere with digestive, nervous or circulatory system and can also release hormone that alter body function.
+Tumors can grow and interfere with the digestive, nervous or circulatory system and can also release the hormone that alters body function.

 Cancer is the cause of increased morbidity and mortality worldwide.
-The most common sites of cancer among men are lung, prostrate, colon, rectum, stomach and liver, while in women the common sites are breast, colon, cervix, ovary, and stomach.
+The most common sites of cancer among men are lung, prostate, colon, rectum, stomach, and liver, while in women the common sites are breast, colon, cervix, ovary, and stomach.

-Immune system is comprised of two components: physical barrier and innate immune cells.
+The immune system is comprised of two components: the physical barrier and innate immune cells.

 Physical barriers include our skin, gastric (stomach) acid, and hairs in the nose and ears.
 These physical barriers play an important role in keeping our body healthy.

-Adaptive immunity– It is made up of B-cells and T-cells, which have special memory function.
-When they found dangerous germs or any type of cancer cells ever pops up in your body, the B-cells and T-cells can recognized them immediately and move for vicious attack.
+Adaptive immunity– It is made up of B-cells and T-cells, which have a special memory function.
+When they found dangerous germs or any type of cancer cells ever pops up in your body, the B-cells and T-cells can recognize them immediately and move for the vicious attack.
 So, both are essential for the effectiveness of the immune system.

 Cancer cells cripple the immune system by sending out biological ‘drones’ to fight and thus survive.
-Drones are small vesicles called exosomes, which are tiny lipid vesicles with a diameter of less than 1/100th of red blood cells, circulating in the blood and armed with protein called PD-L1 that cause T-cells to tire before they have a chance to reach tumour.
-Since single tumour cells is able to secrete many copies of exosomes, thus interaction between PD-L1 exosomes and t-cells provides a highly effective system to suppress anti-tumour immunity in the whole body.
-This explain why cannot patient have weakened immune system.
+Drones are small vesicles called exosomes, which are tiny lipid vesicles with a diameter of less than 1/100th of red blood cells, circulating in the blood and armed with a protein called PD-L1 that cause T-cells to tire before they have a chance to reach the tumor.
+Since single tumor cells are able to secrete many copies of exosomes, thus interaction between PD-L1 exosomes and t-cells provides a highly effective system to suppress anti-tumor immunity in the whole body.
+This explains why can not a patient have weakened the immune system.

-Cancer patient usually respond to anti PD-1 therapy that disrupts immune suppression to fight tumours.
-The anti PD-1 therapy blocks interaction between PD-1, a protein on the surface of T-cells and PD-L1, counterpart molecule on tumour cells thus reviving T cells and allowing them to unleash killing power on the tumour.
+Cancer patient usually responds to anti-PD-1 therapy that disrupts immune suppression to fight tumors.
+The anti-PD-1 therapy blocks interaction between PD-1, a protein on the surface of T-cells and PD-L1, counterpart molecule on tumor cells thus reviving T cells and allowing them to unleash killing power on the tumor.